Cambridge Stargazing & Astronomy Report

 The overhead sky background is high.
 Bright stars and planets are clear; faint stars are suppressed.

-• Norwich, Ontario
+• Troy, Ontario

 Direction